t-Boons/Rendergraph/index.md

 ```

 ## Future work/optimizations
-The current state of the system is very simple and will suffice for most render pipelines.
-But there are still a lot of optimizations that can be done.
 The tracking of dependencies is pass-based and not resource-based.
 This would allow for better resource-transitions and pass sorting.

 It does not check if the operation in a pass is a read or write operation.
-If 2 passes read from 1 resource there is no need for a gpu sync since the resource does not get written to.
-The Rendergraph does not take that in to account currently.
+If 2 passes read from 1 resource, there is no need for a gpu sync since the resource does not get written to.
+The Rendergraph does not take that into account currently.
-The resource-state transitions are done inside the execution lambda.
-This makes them unable to be batched.

 The Rendergraph does not have a compute pipeline.
 Adding this would allow for more flexibility with the types of gpu work we do.

-There is a technique called Dead stripping which removes all the passes that do not contribute to the graph and don't have any dependencies.
+There is a technique called Dead stripping, which removes all the passes that do not contribute to the graph and don't have any dependencies.
 The current system does not do this.

 ## Sources
 * Class based renderpasses in DX11 by planetchili